Online Allocation Problem with Two-sided Resource Constraints: Exploring The Measure of Feasibility

 Now $\widehat{\xi}_{r}$ can be viewed as a good estimate for $\xi^{*}$ from stage 0.
 Based on the estimation of $\xi^{*}$ , we propose an algorithm $A_{2}$ in \cref{alg:5}.
 Like the previous methods, we geometrically divide $T$ requests into $l+1$ stages for $r=-1,0,\ldots, l-1$, where the initial stage $r=-1$ and the first stage $r=0$ have $\varepsilon T$ requests.
 Besides the estimate $W^{-1}$, the estimate $\widehat{\xi}_{0}$ for $\xi^{*}$ is obtained by \cref{alg:M} at the end of the initial stage $r=-1$.
 Then we consider the new expected problem $E\big(\widehat{\xi}_{0}\big)$ and run Algorithm $A_{1}$ defined in Algorithm~\ref{alg:3} for the rest requests.

-\begin{theorem} Under \cref{assumption:1}-\ref{assumption:3}, if $\varepsilon> 0$, $\tau_1=\frac{\sqrt{\varepsilon}}{1-\sqrt{\varepsilon}}$ such that $\tau_{1}+4\sqrt{\varepsilon}+\varepsilon\le\xi^{*}$ and $\gamma_{1}= \max\big(\frac{\bar{a}_{k}}{U_{k}}, \frac{\bar{a}_{k}}{(1-\epsilon)T\bar{a}_{k}-L_{k}}, \frac{\bar{w}}{W_{\epsilon+\tau_{1}}}\big)=O\big(\frac{\varepsilon^{2}}{\ln (K/\varepsilon)}\big)$, \cref{alg:5} achieves an objective value of at least $\big(1-O(\frac{\varepsilon}{\xi^{*}-4\sqrt{\varepsilon}-\epsilon})\big)W_{E}$ and satisfies the constraints, w.p. $1-\varepsilon$. \end{theorem} The proof can be found in \cref{appendix:g}.
+\begin{theorem} Under \cref{assumption:1}-\ref{assumption:3}, if $\varepsilon> 0$, $\tau_1=\frac{\sqrt{\varepsilon}}{1-\sqrt{\varepsilon}}$ such that $\tau_{1}+4\sqrt{\varepsilon}+\varepsilon\le\xi^{*}$ and $\gamma_{1}= \max\big(\frac{\bar{a}_{k}}{U_{k}}, \frac{\bar{a}_{k}}{(1-\epsilon)T\bar{a}_{k}-L_{k}}, \frac{\bar{w}}{W_{\epsilon+\tau_{1}}}\big)=O\big(\frac{\varepsilon^{2}}{\ln (K/\varepsilon)}\big)$, \cref{alg:5} achieves an objective value of at least $\big(1-O(\frac{\varepsilon}{\xi^{*}-4\sqrt{\varepsilon}-\epsilon})\big)W_0$ and satisfies the constraints, w.p. $1-\varepsilon$. \end{theorem} The proof can be found in \cref{appendix:g}.

 Until now, we have dropped the knowledge of the entire distribution $\mathcal{P}$, the objective value $W_\tau$ for problem $E(\tau)$ and the strong feasible constant $\xi^*$ step by step.
-We regard the proposed \cref{alg:5} as a practical algorithm for two-sided constrained online resource allocation problem.
+In practice, the only hyperparameter $\epsilon$ can be well approximated by solving a polynomial approximation of the transcendental equation between $\gamma_1$ and $\epsilon$ in \cref{thm:7}.
+We regard the proposed \cref{alg:5} as a practical algorithm for two-sided constrained online resource allocation problems.